How the KDW Creatives Free Photography Calculator Works

 Regardless of whether you are shooting fashion, e-commerce, weddings or architecture, this pricing guide will give you the exact idea about the costs involved in every single shoot.

 To help you form a clear picture, you will get a quote breakdown at the end of each section.
 The final quote will show your Day Rate and Half Day rate including buffers and local tax.

-There is a step-by-step detailed explanation of each section further down the page.
+Scroll down for a step-by-step detailed explanation of each section

 Your Base Salary for Photography Project Quotes Explained

 When you are in the business of photography, just as in any other business you need to take into account many things that will form your price.
 The basic running costs such as equipment investment, your education and experience, taxes, time spent preparing for the photoshoot and discussing the details with your client are the pillars you need to always consider when establishing the base salary.

 On top of that, depending on what type of photography you are doing, you will have additional expenses such as renting a studio, travelling to and from location, hiring assistants, spend time setting up and the photoshoot itself.
 For this purpose, most photographers use Half Day rates and Day Rates.

 Do you need to travel to get to the photoshoot location?
 What other costs are involved when going on-site?

 Do you need to rent a car or you can get to the photoshoot location with a taxi?
 Keep in mind to calculate the trip back too.

 Will your client provide you with meals or you need to take care of this yourself?